-There are many different types of accommodation on offer; With each providing various facilities and a different experience.
-In this post I will explain what Hostels, Guesthouses, Apartments and Hotels are like, and the types of facilities you may get at each.
+There are many different types of accommodation on offer, with each providing various facilities and a different experience.
+In this post, I will explain what Hostels, Guesthouses, Apartments and Hotels are like, and the types of facilities you may get at each.
 You may also want to read my post with things to think about when choosing where to stay.
+So want to know more?
+Here are the different accommodation types available when you travel.

 Hostels may provide the cheapest accommodation.
 They normally offer shared rooms with bunk beds, but some also have private rooms available.
 Often the amenities are shared and you don’t get towels or toiletries included.